 This video offers an overview of IDEA.

 Results from the Report

 The findings in this year's Educational Opportunity Report are hardly what one would call "optimistic."
 With high unemployment numbers and decreased spending in public education, students and staff in California schools are struggling with how to maintain quality of education with bare-bones funding.
 According to IDEA's website page summarizing the report, schools are dealing with falling public investment and new school conditions that directly impact student engagement, learning and completion rates.

 Some of the core findings of the report include:

-- As budgets are decreasing and more parents are spending money for programs and educational opportunities, disparity is growing across and within schools.
+- As budgets are decreasing and more parents are spending money on programs and educational opportunities, the disparity is growing across and within schools.

-- School reform has nearly slowed to a halt because there is no money in the budget for professional development and staffs have been significantly cut back.
+- School reform has nearly slowed to a halt because there is no money in the budget for professional development and staff have been significantly cut back.

 - Public schools across the state face growing demands from families who are experiencing economic distress.

-While these findings are disturbing enough, analyzing the details of running these schools day to day find even more discouraging data.
-According to the executive summary of the report on the IDEA website
+While these findings are disturbing enough, analyzing the details of running these schools day to day finds even more discouraging data.
+According to the executive summary of the report on the IDEA website:

 - Despite studies that indicate longer school days, years and summer programs offer significant benefits, most California principals have been forced to cut back rather than offer more.
 Nearly half have reduced the school year, and more than half have cut out summer programs entirely.